AshhadAhmed/Wing-VPN/README.md

 # Wing-VPN

 **Wing-VPN UI** is a Flutter-based (Android) UI design inspired by a modern VPN application.
-This is a **user interface only** project, created from a Figma design, and does not include full VPN functionality.
+This is a ***user interface only*** project, created from a Figma design, and does not include full VPN functionality.

 ## Features
 - **Modern Design**: A sleek, user-friendly interface created using Flutter.
-- **Persistent Storage**: GetStorage is used to save user preferences.
+- **Persistent Storage**: GetStorage to save user preferences.
 - **Staggered Animations**: Smooth animations for an enhanced user experience.

 ## Packages used: